Atoris, 30 mg 30 pieces

 very rare: secondary renal failure.

-infrequent: malaise, asthenic syndrome, chest pain, peripheral edema, increased fatigue, fever.
+uncommon: malaise, asthenic syndrome, chest pain, peripheral edema, fatigue, fever.

-often: abnormal ACT and ALT results in plasma, increased creatine phosphokinase (CPK) activity in serum;
+often: deviation from the norm in the results of AST and ALT in the blood plasma, increased activity of creatine phosphokinase (CPK) in the blood serum;

 frequency unknown: increased concentration of glycosylated hemoglobin (HbAl).